 For a moment, it is as though my mind simply becomes blank.

-I caught a glimpse of Maiden Moon—it seems she is nearly as tall as Hikaru, with long, elegant, delicate limbs, adorned in a beautiful dress and veil befitting of the most prestigious noblewomen.
-Though she frightened me, her face too was truly beautiful…
+I caught a glimpse of Maiden Moon—it seems she is as tall as Hikaru, with long, elegant, delicate limbs, adorned in a beautiful dress and veil befitting of the most prestigious noblewomen.
+Though she frightened me, her face too was truly lovely…

 And of course, I had already known she was not fond of me—so for her to say something like this, in a tone that certainly sounds quite genuine—